 In June 2016, Professor Margaret Rayman was interviewed on the BBC One programme “The Truth About Healthy Eating”.
 In this programme, Professor Rayman explained that milk-alternative drinks (such as soya or almond) have a lower iodine concentration in relation to cows’ milk, which is a very important source of iodine in the UK diet.

 Following publication of the Lancet study showing a link between iodine deficiency and child IQ, Dr Bath was interviewed on BBC Breakfast on 22 May 2013.
 She discusses the findings of the study, as well as dietary sources of iodine.

 Dr Bath was also gave live TV interviews for ITV lunchtime news (22/5/13) and BBC World News (22/5/13).

-BBC News reported the Lancet study on 22 May 2013.
-This clip has an interview with Professor Jean Golding, a co-author on the Lancet study and founder of the Avon Longitudinal Study of Parents and Children (ALSPAC), on which the Lancet study was based.
+BBC News reported the Lancet study on 22 May 2013 and interviewed Professor Jean Golding, co-author on the Lancet study and founder of the Avon Longitudinal Study of Parents and Children (ALSPAC), on which the Lancet study was based.

-The Food Programme on BBC Radio 4 has recently focussed on seaweed and once again, Professor Margaret Rayman was interviewed about the iodine content of seaweed, including a warning about kelp providing excessive iodine.
+The Food Programme on BBC Radio 4 focused on seaweed and once again, Professor Margaret Rayman was interviewed about the iodine content of seaweed, including a warning about kelp providing excessive iodine.
 You can hear her part of the interview from 20.26.

 The 2013 Lancet paper prompted a feature on iodine on the BBC Radio 4 Inside Health programme, on 25 June 2013.
 Dr Mark Vanderpump was interviewed for the show and you can listen to that interview from 15.40.

 Dr Bath was interviewed by BBC 5 live on the morning of the release of the Lancet paper (22/5/13).